Alen-Sabu/AI_Chatbot/README.md

 # app.py
  - takes graph, config from build_graph function and pass it on to run_chatbot function
  - calls the run_chatbot for streamlit ui

-How to run the project ?
- - Install dependencies
-    Ensure you have a virtual environment activated, then install requirements: pip install -r requirements.txt

- - Create a .env file and mention your hugging face token and grog api key

- -  Run the chatbot with Streamlit using the command: streamlit run app.py